Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Derived Class Module: ClsTxtBtn_Derived

-.We plan to monitor and capture the enabled built-in Events from TextBoxes and Command Buttons on the Form and execute the Event Procedures in the Class Module Object instance.
+In this example, we will monitor and capture the enabled built-in events from both TextBoxes and Command Buttons on the form, and execute their corresponding event procedures within the respective Class Module object instances.

 The derived Class Module's VBA Code is given below: